enova/scout/README.md

 ## Versioning

-Scout uses tagged commits to be compatible with gopkg.in.
-To pin to version 1, you can import it as `gopkg.in/enova/scout.v1`.
-The "first" version is version 1.3, since all other versions were before this project was made open source.
+Scout uses tagged commits that are compatible with go modules.
+The first module aware version of scout is version `v1.5.0`.
+We recommend that you also use go modules to guard against unexpected updates.

-Version 2 is possible at some point and may contain breaking changes, so pinning to version 1 is recommended unless you want to work with the bleeding edge.
+For legacy systems not using go modules, you can import using gopkg.in to pin to version 1.
+The import path is `gopkg.in/enova/scout.v1`.

 ## Development

-To get set up make sure to run `go get -t -u ./...` to get all the dependencies.
+Scout uses go modules to manage it's dependencies, so you should clone it to a location outside your `GOPATH`.
+At that point all the standard toolchain commands do what they say on the box.

 ### Testing